Masami4711/TownOfHost/README-EN.md

 - [Opportunist](#opportunist) Lover: Win if you survive. <br>
 - [Jester](#jester) Lover: If you are voted out, you will win as Jester.
 If the other Lover is voted out, you are defeated. <br>
 - [Bait](#bait) Lover: When the other Lover is killed and you die afterwards, the other Lover immediately reports you. <br>
+- [Runaway](#runaway) Lover: If you escape, the other Lover does not suicide but escape just before the coming meeting (if alive). they win as Lovers if they both escape and satisfy the win condition of Runaway.<br>

 ### Workhorse